“If your student has difficulty learning by listening, is there another way to secure him/her opportunities for

-With realistic modification, your students feel that concern and will not feel insecure about their abilities.
+With realistic modification, your students will feel that concern and will not feel insecure about their abilities.
 You can modify the way you motivate them or the presentation of the lesson.
 There are many ways of modifying instructions.
 Just be sensitive to their needs.

 In my class, I make use of collaborative groupings and peer tutoring.
 By tapping the advanced skills of the fast learners, those with difficulty mastering the competency will somehow get engaged in the learning activities constructively.

 Similarly, if some of your learners have a short attention span, why not modify the length of your presentations or give the concerned ones additional time to finish the activities without compromising the essentials.